 The governance of the Great Ocean Road Region includes a myriad of policies, legislation, regulation, regional strategies and more than fourteen responsible public entities including five councils, two coastal committees, two water corporations, two catchment management authorities, Parks Victoria, VicRoads and the Department of Environment, Land, Water and Planning.

-The Great Ocean Road Taskforce (the Taskforce) was established to review the effectiveness of current governance arrangements and recommend governance reforms by the end of 2018.
-The purpose of the reforms is to strengthen protections of the landscape setting, improve the visitor experience, provide greater certainty in land-use planning and attract investment proposals that will benefit visitors and local communities.
+The Great Ocean Road Taskforce (the Taskforce) was established to review the effectiveness of the governance arrangements and recommend governance reforms by the end of 2018.
+The purpose of the reforms is to strengthen protections of the landscape setting, improve the visitor experience, provide greater certainty in land-use planning and attract investment proposals that will benefit tourists and local communities.